Skip to main content

 Next, we'll create your validator keys with the Ethereum Staking Deposit CLI.

-Download the latest stable version of the deposit CLI from the Staking Deposit CLI Releases page.
+Download - ideally on a new machine that has never been connected to the internet - the latest stable version of the deposit CLI from the Staking Deposit CLI Releases page.

-Run the following command to create your mnemonic phrase and keys:
+Run the following command to create your mnemonic (a unique and highly sensitive 24-word phrase) and keys:

 Follow the CLI prompts to generate your keys.
+The password you choose will be needed later when importing the generated data into the Prysm validator client.
 This will give you the following artifacts:

 1. A new mnemonic seed phrase.
 This is highly sensitive and should never be exposed to other people or networked hardware.